-Step 2.
-Exclude respondents with more than 1/3rd of the items in that domain missing.
+Step 1.
+Recode ratings of "not Note: SAMHSA's Center for Mental applicable" as missing values.
+Health Services (CMHS) also Step 2.
+Exclude respondents with recommends calculating the percent of more than 1/3rd of the items in that scores greater than 3.5. (percent agree domain missing. and strongly agree).
 Step 3.
-Calculate the mean of the items for each

-Services (CMHS) also recommends calculating the percent of scores greater than 3.5. (percent agree and strongly agree).

-Note: SAMHSA's Center for Mental Health

-Date Range: Each report provides data from four State Fiscal Years (SFY).
+Calculate the mean of the items for each respondent.
+Data Source(s): Consumer Perception Survey Date Range: Each report provides data from four State Fiscal Years (SFY).
 A SFY runs from July 1st to June 30th.

-respondent.